-Juveniles who are lower functioning and/or have a significant mental health diagnosis are placed on this specialized caseload.
-These juveniles typically have an Individual Educational Plan (IEP), psychiatric and psychological treatment services, and/or in-home counseling in place prior to Court involvement.
+Juveniles who are lower functioning (not necessarily with lower Full scale IQ scores) and/or have a significant mental health diagnosis are placed on this caseload.
+These youth typically have an Individual Educational Plan (IEP), psychiatric and psychological treatment services, and/or in-home counseling in place prior to Court involvement.
 They will often need additional assessments, hospitalizations, and other intensive services due to their presenting needs.
+Typical referents will have recent (within the past 6 months) episodes of self-harming behavior, psychiatric hospitalization, and/or suicidal ideations/attempts; experiencing crisis based upon their psychiatric symptoms.
+Youth will have a pervasive mental health diagnosis which results in their inability to regulate their behavior based upon their mental health symptoms.